ckb-next/ckb-next/README.md

 ### Building from source

 Install the latest version of Xcode from the App Store.
-Open Xcode, accept the license agreement, and wait for it to install any additional components (if necessary).
-When you see the "Welcome to Xcode" screen, the setup is finished and you can close the app.
-Then install Xcode Command Line Tools package issuing `xcode-select --install` in a Terminal app.
+While it's downloading, open the Terminal and execute `xcode-select --install` to install Command Line Tools.
+Then open Xcode, accept the license agreement and wait for it to install any additional components (if necessary).
+When you see the "Welcome to Xcode" screen, from the top bar choose `Xcode -> Preferences -> Locations -> Command Line Tools` and select an SDK version.
 Afterwards install Qt5 from here: http://www.qt.io/download-open-source/

 The easiest way to build the driver is with the `quickinstall` script, which is present in the ckb-master folder.
 Double-click on `quickinstall` and it will compile the app for you, then ask if you'd like to install it system-wide.
-If the build fails for any reason, or if you'd like to compile manually, see [`BUILD.md`](https://github.com/ccMSC/ckb/blob/master/BUILD.md).
+If the build fails for any reason, or if you'd like to compile and install manually, see [`BUILD.md`](https://github.com/ccMSC/ckb/blob/master/BUILD.md).

 ### Upgrading (binary)